 The house was packed and book sales were brisk.
-There was lively discussion and people’s lives were changed.
+There was a lively discussion and people’s lives were changed.
 An Uncle Bobbie’s sales associate said Vanguard was selling really well at the bookstore which was bustling with young Africans.

-Dual and contending power institutions are thriving in Philadelphia— the Northeast Regional hub of the Uhuru Movement!
+Dual and contending power institutions are thriving in Philadelphia—the Northeast Regional hub of the Uhuru Movement!